Harvard-IACS/Bedrock/index.markdown

 ## Quizzes & Exercises

-- Most lessons also include exercises and quizzes.
+Most lessons also include exercises and quizzes.
 Quizzes are for self assessment.
 The exercises can be attempted as many times as you wish.

 # Course Policies

 ## Getting Help

-For questions about homework, course content, package installation, after you have tried to troubleshoot yourselves, the process to get help is:
+For questions about course content, package installation, after you have tried to troubleshoot yourselves, the process to get help is:

 - Post the question on the [course discussion forum](TODO).
 Note that forum posts are visible to everyone.
 The teaching staff monitors the posts.
 You are encouraged to answer your peers' questions! 😁
 - Attend an online office hour (schedule TBD).